11. Make Independent Agencies Accountable

 Comments

 This plank has two purposes.
 The first is to rein in regulatory excess by making so-called independent agencies accountable to the representative branches of government.
-The second is to curb federal excess by enabling the states to serve as an effective check on Washington.
-In other words, its goal is to make federal bureaucrats accountable to the elected branches, and the elected branches accountable to the states, so government is accountable to the people. /1
+The second is to curb federal excess by enabling the states to serve as an effective check on Washington, that is, to make federal bureaucrats accountable to the elected branches, and the elected branches accountable to the states, so government remains accountable to the people. /1

-As for the regulators, whom no one really controls — well, that’s the point.
+As for the regulators, whom no one really controls — well, that’s the whole point.

 Insulated from political control, agencies tend to exceed their mandates, pursue special-interest agendas, and become captured by the industries they regulate.
-They become special interests unto themselves, finding subtle ways to discover ‘crises’ and fudge statistics, to justify their existence, and to increase their budgets and expand their powers.
+Motivated by their own agendas, they find subtle ways to discover ‘crises’ and fudge statistics, to justify their existence, to increase their budgets and expand their powers.

 Agencies tend to proliferate because when government is essentially unlimited, there is no end of new ‘problems’ to be ‘solved’ by government.
 And to a politician with a bureaucratic hammer, every problem looks like a nail.

-If our alphabet soup of regulatory agencies were more accountable and more subject to political control, they’d be less likely to misregulate, prevaricate, and proliferate.
+If our alphabet soup of regulatory agencies were more accountable and more subject to political control, it would be less likely to misregulate, prevaricate, and proliferate.

-How do we make them more accountable?
+How do we make it more accountable?
 By enforcing the constitutional principles of nondelegation and separation of powers.

 Nondelegation.
 Under the Constitution, only Congress is vested with lawmaking power.
 Therefore, Congress may not delegate its lawmaking power to other branches or agencies (or, for that matter, to private entities). /2

 Separation of powers.
 Under the Constitution, there are only three branches.
-An ‘independent’ agency, shielded from scrutiny or challenge by those branches, amounts to a headless fourth branch.
-Therefore, Congress may not establish ‘independent’ agencies. /3
+An ‘independent’ agency, shielded from scrutiny or challenge by those three branches, amounts to a headless fourth branch.
+Therefore, Congress may not establish an ‘independent’ agency. /3

-So, independent agencies must be housed under and answerable to at least one of the three branches and not shielded from appropriate scrutiny or challenge by any of them.
+‘Independent’ agencies must be housed under and answerable to at least one of the three branches and subject to appropriate scrutiny and challenge by all of them.

 Article II vests the executive power of the United States in the president, singular.
-This means that every officer of the United States exercising any part of the executive power must serve at the pleasure of the president, and thus must be removable by him at will.
+This means that every officer of the United States exercising any part of the executive power must serve at the pleasure of the president, and must be removable by him at will.
 Otherwise, the executive power would be vested in more than one person.
-We’d have a plural executive.
+We would have a plural executive.

 It’s true that the appointment of an executive officer, in many cases, requires the advice and consent of the Senate.
+And that’s good.
 But the power to remove an officer is vested in the president alone.

-It’s true that Congress may remove the president and federal judges through impeachment, but subordinate officers may only be removed by the person or persons at the top of their respective branch.
-There are no exceptions to this rule.
+And it’s true that Congress may remove the president and federal judges through impeachment, but subordinate officers may only be removed by the person or persons at the top of their respective branch.
+There are really no exceptions to this rule.
+I suppose Congress could try to remove them by passing a bill, but the president could veto the bill.

-Of course, this hasn’t stopped Congress from trying, by statute, to shield some federal officers from removal.
+Congress has tried from time to time to shield some federal officers from removal through statutory protection.
 But that’s unconstitutional.

 Someone besides Congress should have the power to repeal federal laws and regulations.
 That someone should be the states.